|

 A. Díaz-Caro, G. Dowek, and J. P. Rinaldi.

-Two linearities for quantum computing in the lambda calculus
+computing in the lambda calculus

 Postproceedings of TPNC'2017 at BioSystems 186:104012, 2019.